mozart-martins/planetary-api/README.md

-# planetary-api
+# Planetary API

-An API to manage planetary discovery in Flask and underlying technologies
+An API to manage planetary discovery in Flask and underlying technologies.